RAVINDULM/Stripe-with-Java/README.md

 <div style="text-align:center"><img src="./Images/Github_img.jpg" /></div>

-# Basic Java code to connect tripe payment gateway (This is related to a blog article that I have written in medium)
+# Basic Java code to connect Stripe payment gateway (This code is related to a blog article that I have written in medium)
 - Blog article Link - https://medium.com/@ravindu.kp/stripe-with-java-1889433cec3e

 ## Key points you will learn with this article